RobWiederstein/evidence_based/README.markdown

 - each agency develop and maintain an inventory of all data assets; and
 - a Chief Data Council be established with the Office of Management and Budget for establishing government-wide best practices for data.

+## NASBO

+The National Association of State Budget Officers (NASBO) is comprised of representatives of all fifty states.
+NASBO [Budget Processes in the States](reports/2015-03-31_nasbo_budget_processes_in_the_states.pdf) provides comparative analysis in state budgeting practices which was last completed in 2015.
+The findings are based on the results from a field survey conducted by NASBO in the fall of 2014.
+The surveys were completed by executive state budget officers in all 50 states.

+In table 2, titled "Budget Agency Functions", NASBO lists all the budget offices various functions.
+Specifically, agencies were first listed as having "coordination of statewide performance measures".
+Thirty-seven (37) state budget offices were assigned that responsibility, but Kentucky was not.
+The next category of interest was titled "program evaluation."
+Forty-two (42) state budget offices were assigned that responsibility, but Kentucky was not.

+NASBO has dedicated a webpage to evidence-based initiatives.
+On its [webpage](https://www.nasbo.org/reports-data/using-data-and-evidence), an inventory of states' evidence-based initiatives may be downloaded.
+In this inventory ten states (plus DC) reported having at least one initiative that could be characterized as an evidence-based policymaking initiative.

+When looking at those primarily located in the budget office, almost all are partnerships with [Results First](https://www.pewtrusts.org/en/projects/pew-macarthur-results-first-initiative) (e.g., Colorado, Minnesota, North Carolina and Rhode Island).
+These states’ budget offices all have staff resources partially or fully dedicated to overseeing Results First projects in their states.
+Many other states have partnered with the Pew-MacArthur Results First Initiative, but in those cases, the effort is housed in a single agency - like a Department of Corrections, the legislature, or another entity.

 ## Kentucky